 (b) in the case of a campus-based student chapter, must comply with all college or university requirements for campus organizations, and must seek official recognition from the college or university.

 3. The group must agree to conduct organizational business in a manner prescribed by state law for non-profit organizations, including the holding of regular board meetings, the keeping of board meeting minutes, and the holding of regular elections as required in the bylaws.
 Affiliates will be required to send an end of the year report including all of the aforementioned materials.

 4. The group must agree to pursue a program intended to educate the public; lobby local, state and federal officials; or otherwise build support for ending the criminal prohibition of marijuana and the arrest of marijuana smokers.

 5. The group must agree to operate in a professional manner and to avoid activities that would bring disrepute or otherwise harm NORML and its reform efforts.
-This includes the sale of so-called drug paraphernalia, grow lights and seeds (other than sterile hemp seeds).
+This includes the sale of so-called drug paraphernalia, grow lights and seeds (other than sterile hemp seeds) in non-legal states.
 Also, chapters should seriously consider seeking a local legal opinion regarding the sale of drug testing alternatives and flush remedies.

 6. Guidelines for NORML state affiliates or chapters in states that have legalized the sale and/or use of medical marijuana.

 (a) Because of NORML's federal tax-exempt status, no entity distributing marijuana, whether a cooperative, a collective, a non-profit, a for-profit, or any other entity, may serve as a NORML chapter, nor may the NORML name be used by any entity distributing marijuana.

 (b) A majority of the board of directors of any NORML affiliate or chapter must be comprised of individuals who are not principals, board members or employees of any entity distributing marijuana.